-The National Centers for Environmental Information maintain very good analyses of monthly averages of daily maximum and minimum temperatures from 1895 to present throughout the lower 48 states.
-The annual average temperature in Texas over the period 1895-2018 exhibits year-to-year variations of 2 °F or more.
-Broadly speaking, Texas temperatures climbed gradually until the mid-1950s, declined until the late-1970s, and rose thereafter.
+The National Centers for Environmental Information maintain very good analyses of monthly averages of daily maximum and minimum temperatures from 1895 to present throughout the lower 48 states.2 The annual average daily maximum and minimum temperatures in Texas over the period 1897-2020 exhibit year-to-year variations of 2 °F or more.
+Broadly speaking, Texas temperatures climbed slightly during the early part of the 20th century, declined somewhat until the 1970s, and rose thereafter.

-The rate of temperature increase since 1895 has averaged 0.11 °F per decade, less than the global average of 0.14 °F per decade.
-Indeed, the southeastern United States, including eastern Texas, is almost the only land area on the globe whose temperature increase over the 20th century was nearly zero.
-More recently, the Texas temperature trend has been larger.
-Since 1950, the trend is 0.26 °F per decade, and since 1975, 0.63 °F per decade.
+The rate of temperature increase since 1895 has averaged 0.11 °F per decade, less than the global average of 0.16 °F per decade.3 Indeed, the southeastern United States, including eastern Texas, is almost the only land area on the globe whose temperature increase over the 20th century was nearly zero.4 More recently, the Texas temperature trend has been larger.
+Since 1950, the trend is 0.27 °F per decade, and since 1975, 0.61 °F per decade.
+The global trend since 1975 is 0.36 °F per decade.
 Recent temperatures have increased in all seasons and in all regions of Texas.

-The historic Texas temperature trend simulated by global climate models since 1950 is 0.29 °F per decade, and since 1975, 0.51 °F per decade.
-The simulated current rate of increase in Texas, based on climate model simulations and projections for 2000-2040 for the low-emissions pathway RCP 4.5, is around 0.64 °F per decade.
+The historic Texas temperature trend simulated by global climate models since 1950 is 0.32 °F per decade, and since 1975, 0.55 °F per decade.
+About 90% of models simulate a 1975-2020 trend between 0.25 and 0.88 °F per decade.
+The simulated current rate of increase in Texas, based on the average of climate model projections for 2020-2040 for the low-emissions pathway RCP 4.5, is around 0.62 °F per decade.
 Up to mid-century, climate projections are not very sensitive to the choice of emissions pathway.

 On the whole, the agreement between models and observations is decent.
-Factors that cause observed trends to differ from simulated trends include inadequacies in the models, inaccuracies in observations, natural variability, and local land surface changes such as irrigation and afforestation.
+Factors that cause observed trends to differ from simulated trends include inadequacies in the models, inaccuracies in observations, actual and simulated natural variability, and local land surface changes such as irrigation and afforestation.

 Historical data and climate models lead to similar conclusions.
 If recent trends continue, as expected, a middle-of-the-road estimate of the overall rate of temperature increase in Texas would be about 0.6 °F per decade.
-This means that average Texas temperatures in 2036 should be expected to be about 1.6 °F warmer than the 2000-2018 average and 3.0 °F warmer than the 1950-1999 average.
-This would make a typical year around 2036 warmer than all but the absolute warmest year experienced in Texas during 1895-2018.
+This means that average Texas temperatures in 2036 should be expected to be about 1.8 °F warmer than the 1991-2020 average and 3.0 °F warmer than the 1950-1999 average.
+This would make a typical year around 2036 warmer than all but the absolute warmest year experienced in Texas during 1895-2020.8 Even a very conservative extrapolation, based on the average of the 1950-2020 and 1975-2020 trends, would make a typical year around 2036 warmer than all but the five warmest years on record so far.